cozy/cozy-doctypes/docs/io.cozy.banners.md

   - **`url`**: {string} Absolute `https://` URL the label points to.
 The stack restricts the hosts it writes here.
 A client that reads any other scheme drops the call to action and renders the rest of the banner.
 - **`dismissible`**: {boolean} Whether the client offers a control to dismiss the banner.
 It is a rendering instruction, not an access control: anything that must actually block the user is enforced elsewhere.
 A non dismissible banner on the `modal` surface carries a `cta`, so the user is never left without a way out.
 When a document carries `dismissible: false` and a `dismissedAt` recorded while it was still dismissible, the dismissal wins and the banner stays hidden.
 - **`dismissedAt`**: {date} When the user dismissed this banner, `null` while it is active.
 The only field written by a client.
 The stack preserves it when it re-materializes the same `bannerId`; only a new `bannerId` clears it.
 - **`priority`**: {number} Sort order, highest first, when several banners apply at once.
 An integer.
-Equal priorities break on `bannerId` ascending, so every client orders identically.
+Equal priorities break on `bannerId` ascending, compared code unit by code unit rather than with a locale aware collation, so every client orders identically whatever its runtime locale.
 - **`startsAt`**: {date} Start of the validity window, inclusive.
 - **`endsAt`**: {date} End of the validity window, exclusive, `null` when it is open ended.
 - **`source`**: {object} What produced the document, so a displayed banner can be explained after the fact.
 Set by the stack.